-Germany has some of the best pro-consumer data protection laws in the world, but the 2013 Snowden revelations revealed a number of reasons why German residents might still want to consider using a virtual private network to access the internet.
+Germany has some of the best pro-consumer data protection laws in the world, but the 2013 Snowden revelations revealed a number of reasons why German residents might still want to consider using a VPN to access the internet.
 The country’s top foreign intelligence agency has cooperated with the NSA in the past, and the government has tried to implement data retention laws.

 Germany also has clear-cut rules that make P2P filesharing of copyrighted content illegal.
 Internet service providers in the country will work with law firms to target torrenters, for example.
 What’s not so clear is the country’s fair use policy, which would allow limited educational or artistic use of copyrighted material without permission.
 This is another reason to consider using a Virtual Private Network (VPN).

 A VPN service encrypts all of a device’s traffic and routes it through an intermediary server in a location of the user’s choosing.
-This prevents hackers, internet service providers, and government agencies from snooping on traffic.
+This prevents public wi-fi hackers, internet service providers, and government agencies from snooping on traffic.
 It can bypass censorship, be it at an office or national level.
 Plus, a VPN connection will mask the user’s IP address, hiding their identity from websites and apps and unblocking geographically restricted content like Netflix and other media streaming services.

 - No usage logs